0x1iii1ii/PPPwn-Luckfox/README.md

 Once the Luckfox reboots pppwn will run automatically.<be>

 ## Installation in SD Card

+An alternative option of <a href=https://github.com/harsha-0110/PPPwn-Luckfox>PPPwn-Luckfox</a> with more features for SD card install.

 1. Download <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Ubuntu</a>.
 After you download, extract one of the zip files according to your Luckfox pico models. <br>
 2. Burn the image onto an SD Card.
 Download <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> and unzip the burning tool.